Galois Groups in Enumerative Geometry and Applications: Galois groups of branched covers

 The enumerative problem of 27 lines on a cubic surface has a corresponding incidence variety~\eqref{Eq:Cubic_Family} which is a branched cover, and its Galois/monodromy group is a special case of the results of this section.
 Incidence varieties of enumerative problems typically are branched covers and therefore have Galois groups as we will see throughout this survey.

 We make an important observation.
 While the Galois group of a branched cover $\pi\colon X\to Z$ is defined via a geometric construction, it does depend upon the field of definition.
 For example, consider the branched cover $\pi\colon\bAA^1\to\bAA^1$ given by $x\mapsto x^3$.
 Assume that $\bbk$ does not have characteristic 3, for otherwise $\pi$ is inseparable.
-Over the rational numbers, that is $\pi\colon\bAA^1(\QQ)\to\bAA^1(\QQ)$, it has Galois group $S_3$, but over any field containing $\sqrt{-3}$ (e.g.\ $-3$ is a square in $\bbk$) its Galois group is $A_3=\ZZ/3\ZZ$.
-This is because the discriminant of the cubic $x^3-t$ defining $\pi$ is $-27t^2$, which is a square only in fields containing $\sqrt{-3}$.
+Over the rational numbers, this is $\pi\colon\bAA^1(\QQ)\to\bAA^1(\QQ)$, which has Galois group $S_3$.
+Over any field containing $\sqrt{-3}$ (e.g.\ $-3$ is a square in $\bbk$) its Galois group is $A_3=\ZZ/3\ZZ$.
+This is because the discriminant of the cubic $x^3-t$ defining $\pi$ is $-27t^2$, which is a square in $\bbk(t)$ when $\sqrt{-3}\in\bbk$.
 When necessary, we write \defcolor{$\Gal_\pi(\bbk)$} to indicate that the branched cover is defined over $\bbk$.
+While this notation uses the base field $\bbk$, it is important to keep in mind that this is a Galois group over the transcendental extension $\bbk(Z)$ of $\bbk$.